maxmurdoch/flock/src/pages/products/hobbyist.md

 doINeedInsurance:
   bigText: >-
-    Whilst it's not against the law in the UK to fly without insurance, a flying metal robot with spinning propellers has the potential to cause some serious damage.
+    Whilst it's not against the law in the UK to fly without insurance, a flying robot with spinning propellers has the potential to cause some serious damage.

-    Flock's Public Liability insurance starts from just £2.95, and gives you peace of mind the second you take off.
+    Flock's Public Liability insurance starts from just £2.95, and gives you peace of mind from the second you take off.
   smallText: ''
   title: |-
     I fly my drone for fun,